 Using Neons instead of LEDs for the "Tick" LED.

 This is a very simple modification.
-Replace the 2N7777 (Q6) with an MPSA42.
+Q6 is a high voltage MPSA42.
 The MPSA42 transistor has a compatible pin out to the FET (drain = collector, gate = base, source = emitter), but can withstand 300V.
-After doing this, you can connect one or more neon lamps instead of the LED.